greg-raven/Uncommon-Sense/_posts/2020-04-16-the-pretense-of-caring.md

 ---
-title: 'The pretense of caring'
+title: "The pretense of caring"
 layout: post
 categories:
 - demagogues